erigontech/interfaces/_docs/README.md

 ## 3. Transaction Pool

 Transaction pool contains valid transactions that are gossiped around the network but aren't mined yet.
 Transaction pool validates transactions that it gets from [Sentry] and, in case, the transaction is valid, adds it to its on in-memory storage.
+Please note that at the time of writing, Transaction Pool component has not been split yet, but this should happen relatively soon.

 Miners use this component to get candidate transactions for the block.